yi-ge/node-pdf-printer/README.md

 NodePdfPrinter.printFiles(array) // Printer files to the default Windows printer.

 NodePdfPrinter.printFiles(array, printerName) // Printer files to the specific printer by the printer name.

+NodePdfPrinter.printFiles(array, printerName, execPath) // Printer files to the specific printer by the printer name, specify the path of the executable file.
 ```

 ## Duplex printing